okcoders/curriculum/Module-3/Day-8/README.md

 - create an array of objects, each object should have a name, price, and description for a menu item
 - create a function that will list the menu items, the description, and their prices
-- hook this function up the the cli/prompt
+- hook this function up to the cli/prompt

 ### Order

-- create a function that will add an item to the customers order (order would be an array stored in global state)
+- create a function that will add an item to the customers order (order would be an array stored in global state, that stores the item name)

 ### Checkout